What is the dress code on Royal Caribbean? What to expect on your cruise ship

 You can get away with wearing jeans to the Main Dining Room on formal night.
 However, it’s a good idea to make sure the jeans are fairly nice and do not have any holes or rips in them.
 A dark-washed jean will look more formal, although you will likely not be turned away with any type of jean.

-Do I have to participate in formal night?
+Do I have to get dressed up on formal night?

-You do not have to participate in formal night on a cruise, but your dining options in the evening will be more limited.
-Since formal night is so flexible, though, it’s easy to participate even by wearing an outfit as casual as khakis and a polo shirt.
+You also don't need to get fancy either.
+It’s easy to participate even by wearing an outfit as casual as khakis and a polo shirt.

 Other ways to get ready for formal night